 Honeysuckle Jelly

-Honeysuckle jelly is a sweet, mild flavored flower jelly.
-It's truly the flavor of summer in a jar.
+Honeysuckle jelly is a sweet and mild flavored flower jelly.
+Its golden color and honey-like flavor feels like summer in a jar.

 Lavender Dandelion Jelly